Year in Review

 In the Straits: An Inmate Turned Millionaire Turned Lone Survivor

 He was a convicted felon who found a niche in Seattle’s construction boom.
+As the region’s fortunes rose and fell—and rose again—so did his.
 Then a fatal boating accident came for Michael Powers’s fairy-tale ending.

 08/19/2019 By James Ross Gardner